arickert/thedigradio/_posts/2023-11-5-newsletter84.md

 ---
-title: >-
+layout: post
-  Newsletter #84: Dissecting the Failures of the “Mass Protest Decade” w/ Vincent Bevins
+title: "Newsletter #84: Dissecting the Failures of the “Mass Protest Decade” w/ Vincent Bevins"
 permalink: newsletter84
-layout: post

 ---

 By Ben Mabie